BGU-Robotics/BGU-research-group/content/tour/slider.md

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: 👋 Welcome to BGU group
       content: Take a look at what we're working on...
       align: center
       background: